Skip to main content

 I think junk street foods are for some reasons underrated.
 I don't know what happens in other countries but speaking about and for my country Kenya, street food is a banger.
 Spanning all the way from roasted maize, roasted sweet potatoes and cassava to meaty staff like Nyam'chom are incomparable.
 The level at which the consumption of this foods has risen over the years especially with the increase of joblessness in the country which has significantly translated to more people fending a leaving out of the hustle.

-More people are also discovering what this street "cuisines" can do to you.
-When you just left your house and its very cold, your shivering like a grasshopper on a shaky papyrus reeds, all you need is a hot roasted maize salted and slightly peppered.
-When you left your work place tired and with a grumbly stomach all you need may probably be a hot piece of ''Mutura" garnished with some "kachumbari"
+More people are also discovering what this street's "cuisines" can do to you.
+When you just left your house, and it's very cold, you're shivering like a grasshopper on shaky papyrus reeds, all you need is a hot roasted maize salted and slightly peppered.
+When you leave your workplace tired and with a grumbly stomach all you need may probably be a hot piece of ''Mutura" garnished with some "kachumbari

 The list is long and the varieties are many.
 You just need to know what your saliva feels like going with, what your taste buds feels like touching on and what your minds sets to or what your mood is like.